-By the early to mid 1970s the Menú del Día was pretty much available in every single town in Spain and Catalunya.
+By the early 1970s the Menú del Día was pretty much available in every single town in Spain and Catalunya.

-Today, most ethnic restaurants of every hue: Chinese, Japanese, Indian, Nepalese etc also offer menús.
+Today, many ethnic restaurants of every hue: Chinese, Indian, Japanese, Korean, Mexican, Nepalese etc also offer menús.

 Ignorance is no excuse…

 I’ve titled this article: The Secret Life of the Menú del Día — obviously it will not be a secret to the thousands of Spanish and Catalan workers in the hospitality industry who attended catering school in the 1960s and 70s; for they were required by another law to learn this law.